mainwp/mainwp/readme.txt

 == Changelog ==

+= 5.0.3.2 - 5-14-2024 =

+* Added: Quick Setup menu item to the MainWP flyout menu for users with no child sites.
+* Added: Quick Setup menu item to the MainWP main navigation for users with no child sites.
+* Updated: Renamed the "Setup Wizard" link in the plugin meta to "Quick Setup".

 = 5.0.3.1 - 4-16-2024 =

 * Fixed: A JavaScript error on the Monitoring page that prevented the table element from loading.